7 Most Difficult Languages to Learn in the World

 7 Hardest and Difficult Languages for English Speakers

 Do you like challenges?
-If yes, then why not pick a foreign tongue that can open a world of possibilities?
+If yes, why not pick a foreign tongue that can open a world of possibilities?

 Here, you can explore the seven most difficult languages to learn.